Emergencies

 What is the Children in Crisis Response Fund?

 The Children in Crisis Response Fund (CICRF) helps give aid to children in war, children in conflict and children who are suffering because of extreme-weather events like droughts and cyclones.
-The fund helps front-line workers and country offices of Plan International send aid anywhere within 72 hours when a crisis strikes.
+The fund helps front-line workers and country offices of Plan International send aid as soon as possible anywhere a crisis strikes.

 “It helps us respond to any crisis where there’s a humanitarian need,” says Jessica Capasso, director of humanitarian and emergency assistance at Plan International Canada.
 “We’re able to commit funding to impacted countries right away within the first phase of the emergency response.
 This is critical to really enable us to respond to people’s needs as soon as possible.”